search icon

 Voluntary dissolution advantages also include the fact that a dissolution accomplishes a permanent liquidation of the business.
 Valuable assets are sold, debts are paid, and any remainder goes to the owners.

-Voluntary dissolution disadvantages include the unfortunate fact that employees will have to be let go.
-You’ll also need to cancel registrations, permits, licenses, and business names, file additional paperwork with the IRS, and pay final taxes.
+Disadvantages of voluntary dissolution include the need to let employees go.
+The business owner will also need to cancel registrations, permits, licenses, and business names, file additional paperwork with the IRS, and pay final taxes.
 However, voluntary dissolution is a natural end for a business when it isn’t profitable or the owners want to take on new ventures.

 Here are some examples of other names for voluntary dissolution: